Takeminakata: Entry into Suwa

 In later versions of this story which combine it with the kuni-yuzuri myth, Moriya opposes Takeminakata after the latter had fled from Izumo.
-After being defeated, Moriya swears fealty to Takeminakata and becomes a faithful ally.
-Moriya is reckoned as the divine ancestor of the Moriya (守矢) clan, one of the former priestly lineages of the Upper Shrine.
+Following his defeat, Moriya swears allegiance to Takeminakata, becoming a loyal ally.
+This event establishes a new order, with Moriya becoming the divine ancestor of the Moriya clan (守矢氏), one of the former priestly lineages of the Upper Shrine.

 While medieval sources such as Nobushige's petition and the Ekotoba situate the battle between the two gods in the slopes of Mount Moriya somewhere in the vicinity of the Upper Shrine (modern Suwa City), a variant legend first attested in Edo period texts instead place it on the banks of the Tenryū River (modern Okaya City).